Syntax Guide

 - docker:

-# Use the node:20 image from the official Docker repository as the build container
+# Use node:20 image from Docker official registry as build container

 image: node:20